gianlucadetommaso/inga/README.md

         return f_mean
 ```

-An example of built-in `Variable` with defined mean function is [LinearVariable](inga/scm/variable/linear.py).
+An example of built-in `GaussianVariable` with defined mean function is [LinearVariable](inga/scm/variable/linear.py).
 Now, Let's update the SCM using our newly defined variable class!

 ```python
 from inga.scm import SCM